DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Approach

 The deformable mixer encoder structure is shown in Figure~\ref{fig:models}.
 First, a linear layer reduces the channel dimension of the image feature $X\in \mathbb{R}^{\frac{H}{4} \times \frac{W}{4} \times C}$ from $C$ to a smaller dimension $C'$.
-The linear layer can be mathematically represented as follows:
+The linear layer can be formally expressed as:

 where Norm means LayerNorm function, after the linear layer, we obtain a smaller dimension image feature map $X\in \mathbb{R}^{\frac{H}{4} \times \frac{W}{4} \times C'}$ as the input for the downstream layers.